 In this paper, we investigate the idea of exploiting the vibrational modes of trapped ions as the physical platform of quantum computing, i.e. for the implementation of quantum gates in the motional modes of vibration [37, 38].
 We consider the feasibility and particularities of inverting the CZ paradigm to employ the qubit degree of freedom as the mediator of interaction among a set of motional modes of vibration.
-We focus here on the case of a single trapped ion and its corresponding set of three vibrational modes as a starting point.
+Even though our proposal can be extended to a system of different singly trapped ions [39], we focus here on the simplest case of a single trapped ion and its corresponding set of three vibrational modes as a starting point.
 By following this approach, we try to establish the potential capabilities brought by this minimalistic quantum system and the likely limitations on the size of the configuration space made available by this simple change of perspective in the use of the ion trap.
 We develop a CV quantum computation toolbox to manipulate each of the single modes and to make them interact in pairs, in particular to show that conditional dynamics (entangling gates) would be available.
 The proposed quantum gates are realizable by bichromatic laser fields with tunable frequencies.
-Readout of the quantum state can be performed using number-dependent Rabi flops on the qubit [39-41].
+Readout of the quantum state can be performed using numberdependent Rabi flops on the qubit [40-42].